SAP-samples/teched2023-XP263/exercises/GoogleCloudPlatform/ex2.7/README.md

 4. Set up the input control to provide options to the users to filter the data.
 For example, if the input control is a date range selector, the user should be able to select a specific range of dates to view.

 Your objective is to create input controls that allow users to filter the data displayed on the dashboard based on their preferences, such as selecting a specific product category or country.
-The input controls should be intuitive and easy to use, and should be designed to enhance the user's experience and facilitate their decision-making process.
+The input controls should be intuitive and easy to use and should be designed to enhance the user's experience and facilitate their decision-making process.
 Best of luck!

 ![Input Control](images/inputcontrol2.png)

-### Step by Step Solution Guide
+### Step-by-Step Solution Guide

 Finally, after having the charts, you can add some input controls to filter the data displayed on the dashboard